-Blockers are smart team players who embrace their primary responsibility of setting good, solid screens for movers.
+Blockers are smart team players who embrace their primary responsibility of setting good screens for movers.
 After screening, a blocker may set another screen, or in reading the defense, may shape up to the ball or slip the screen for a pass inside and a lay-up.

 There are variations of the blocker mover offense.
 Some coaches use three blockers (two "free blockers" and one "lane blocker") and two movers.
-In this article, I will discuss Coach Dick Bennett's Blocker Mover offense, which uses two blockers and three movers.
+We'll discuss coach Dick Bennett's Blocker Mover offense, which uses two blockers and three movers.